For more detail on LUSoM and the courses offered, please download our prospectus.

 Example Timetable

-Curriculum Plus
+Curriculum X

-LUSoM Award
+LUSoM Award Projects

 You will also benefit from and have access to the full range of extracurricular activities with peers at Cardinal Newman College.
 These will include The Duke of Edinburgh’s Award, theatre productions and musical opportunities including band and choir groups and a variety of sporting activities.